Comparison

 Choose ray if…

-- Tags unique to ray: reinforcement-learning, data-science, deep-learning, python.
+- Tags unique to ray: data-science, deep-learning, deployment, distributed.

 - Also covers Model Training.